Matasem-h/ux-quiz-study/IMAGE-SOURCES.md

 # Image Sources

 All images are used in the **enhanced UI condition (Group A)** only.
 The minimal UI condition (Group B) shows no images.
 Images were selected so that no single image reveals the correct answer (see the study's image rule); questions where any image would reveal the answer, or where there is nothing meaningful to depict, are intentionally left text-only.

-Sources: [Unsplash](https://unsplash.com) (free to use, no attribution required) and [Wikimedia Commons](https://commons.wikimedia.org) (see each file page for its licence).
+Sources: [Unsplash](https://unsplash.com) (free to use, no attribution required) and[Wikimedia Commons](https://commons.wikimedia.org)(see each file page for its licence).

 ## Option changes made to allow a fair image set